Breaking

 Meanwhile on March 12, tariffs of 25 percent started on all steel and aluminum imports.
 This move increased the tax on aluminum from 10 percent.
 No exemptions are allowed.

-Currently, the U.S. government continues to suggest future tariffs, along with potential increases.
+Furthermore, the U.S. government has stated its intent to continue with future tariffs, along with increases.
 For example, in mid-February, President Trump proposed a 25 percent tariff upon semiconductors starting April 2, with the possibility of raising them much higher over time.
+It wasn’t imposed this time, but that possibility still looms.

-These tariffs can stack—for example, any steel and aluminum imports from China would be taxed at a 45 percent rate.
+These tariffs can stack—for example, any steel and aluminum imports from China were first taxed at a 45 percent rate.
+However, due to exceptions, the customs dues on these materials will not rise further even with the new increased tariffs on Chinese goods.

 Buy soon to avoid paying higher prices